AaronL1011/MERN-Final-Project/README.md

 ### New Upload Page

-Quite self-explanitory, this is where users are able to upload new photos to share on their profiles!
+From this form screen users are able to upload new photos to share on their profiles.
 The form takes a new file upload, along with a caption and any tags specified by the user.

 ![New Upload Page](./resources/Grub_Grub_Wireframes/New_Upload_Page.png)